 Fraction to Decimal Converter

 Our fraction to decimal converter can handle all kind of fractions, simple and mixed, proper as well as improper.
-Just enter the fraction you want to convert to a decimal, then hit the convert button.
+Just enter the fraction you want to convert to a decimal, the math is done automatically.
 For example, enter 1/8, -3 1/2 or 4 2/3.

 If the decimal is non-terminating and repeating, then the repeating pattern is given in parenthesis ().
 For example, for 4 2/3 you will see 4.(6).
 That essentially means 4.6 = 4.66666666666...